itsjustasemicolon/FocusFlow/README.md

 # FocusFlow - Blending technology with mindful productivity.

 > [!TIP]
-> FocusFlow is designed as a straightforward and effective focus assistant.
+> FocusFlow is designed as a straightforward and effective focus device.
 It works perfectly as is, but it also provides the flexibility for customization.
 If you want to expand its capabilities, the hardware is robust, the design is tactile and satisfying, and the firmware is modular for easy development.
 >
 > I'm excited to see how you make it your own!